OfficeDev/Project-Samples/Dataverse-Plugin-Project-Block-Delete/README.md

 ## How to use this solution
 Please visit the Official documentation to [Write a Dataverse Plug-in](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/tutorial-write-plug-in#prerequisites) for latest updates.
 A step-by step to use this sample plug-in is provided below for convenience.

-**IMPORTANT:** In the code where marked TODO, you need to manually enter the Team Id give delete privileges to.
-You can find these in PowerApps Data Explorer.
+**IMPORTANT:** In the *ProjectBlockDeletePlugin.cs* file where commented TODO, you need to manually enter the Team Id give delete privileges to.
+You can find these in Power Apps Data Explorer.

+1. Sign the Assembly:
-1. **Sign the Assembly**: Right click the project in your Solution Explorer and press *Properties*.
-Go to the *Signing* tab, check Sign the assembly, Choose *<New…>* from the dropdown options and name your signature.
+    * Right click the project in your Solution Explorer and press *Properties*.
+    * Go to the *Signing* tab, check Sign the assembly, Choose *<New…>* from the dropdown options and name your signature.
 Password is optional.
 2. Build your solution by right clicking the project in your Solution Explorer and pressing *Build*.
-3. Launch the Plugin Registration Tool (installed in Prerequisites)
+3. Launch the Plugin Registration Tool (installed in Prerequisites).
 4. Press the *Create New Connection* button at the top left and enter the account from which you want to register the plugin to Dataverse.
 5. Register a new assembly.
 6. Load the assembly from the .dll previously built, which is stored in your project’s Debug folder.
 7. Press Register Selected Plugins.
 8. Find your Plugin Assembly in the list of Registered Plugins and right click to Register a new Step.
-9. Register the Pre-Validation Step that the Plug-in runs when a Delete operation is executed on a Project (msdyn_project) Entity.
+9. Register the step with the following changes:
+    * Message: Delete
+    * Primary Entity: msdyn_project
+    * Event Pipeline Stage of Execution: PreValidation
 10. We’re done!
 You can now test manually in Project Power Apps and Project for the Web to verify functionality.

-### Prerequisites

 ## Additional resources
-* [Project Blog Post](https://msdn.microsoft.com/en-us/library/office/jj163123.aspx) on how to write this plug-in from scratch, with photos.
+* [Project Blog Post](tbd) on how to write this plug-in from scratch, with photos.
 * [Official Dataverse Plug-In Documentation](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/plug-ins)
 ## Copyright
 Copyright (c) 2016 Microsoft.
 All rights reserved.